 All you need is a spoon to sprinkle them over any food you already like to eat to get your daily recommended amount.
 Add them to your cereals, oatmeal, yoghurt, salad, etc.

-3 simple steps to add chia seeds to your diet
+3 simple steps to add them to your diet

 - Buy yourself a larger quantity of 100% pure, organic chia seeds.
 Maybe you’re asking yourself where to buy them?
-You can get high quality organic seeds in health food stores but also online.
-(Chia’s property to bind toxins makes them vulnerable to pesticides, and that’s why I highly recommend opting for organic seeds.)
+You can get high quality organic foods in health food stores but also online.
+(Their property to bind toxins makes them vulnerable to pesticides, and that’s why I highly recommend opting for organic types.)
 Make sure to compare prices and packs very closely!
 The Nutiva brand (among others) offers excellent quality for a reasonable price:

 => Nutiva Organic Chia Seeds, 2 pack – organic 32 Ounce (Affiliate Link)

 There are so many great chia recipes just waiting for you to discover them, including smoothies, pudding, porridge, bread, muffins, and cookies.
-Just do a quick research online and you’ll find many chia recipe inspirations that can help you reap the many chia seed benefits.
+Just do a quick research online and you’ll find many chia inspirations that can help you reap the many benefits.
 Here are some suggestions: